Devansh0711/AI-Virtual-Assistant/README.md

 Feel free to fork this project, create a feature branch, and submit pull requests.
 Contributions are always welcome.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 Thank you for using the Voice Assistant Project!
 If you have any questions or issues, please feel free to open an issue on GitHub.